-Fee information is published on the University website in pound (£, GBP) sterling, and is rounded to the nearest whole pound.
+Fee information is published on the University website in pound (£, GBP) sterling.

 The University only publishes fee information in other currencies where required by regulatory or external bodies.
 Any publication in currencies other than pounds (£, GBP) will be based on the exchange rate at the time of calculation.